southallskye/COMP-426-Final-Project/README.md

 The final project is very open-ended and there are no specific requirements for what your final project does per se.
 There will be 100 overall points awarded as follows:

-- 30 points: Having a front end that is interactive and event-driven
+###30 points: Having a front end that is interactive and event-driven
+- sign in page
+- list of trips
+-
-- 30 points: Having a back end that serves at least two resources with a RESTful CRUD (create, read, update, and delete) API.
+###30 points: Having a back end that serves at least two resources with a RESTful CRUD (create, read, update, and delete) API.
+- location
+- dates
+- get, store database and send to front end
-- 10 points: Uses at least one 3rd party API
+###10 points: Uses at least one 3rd party API
+- Weather API
+-
-- 10 points: Uses session-persistent state in some way.
+###10 points: Uses session-persistent state in some way.
 For example, authenticating the user and then having user-specific preferences and/or data.
+- Sign in and then access your trips
-- 10 points: A pleasing user experience (i.e., easy to use, good design, etc.).
+###10 points: A pleasing user experience (i.e., easy to use, good design, etc.).
-- 10 points: Quality of presentation video (see below)
+###10 points: Quality of presentation video (see below)

 Each group will be expected to turn in their final projects as a repository with all of the code, stylesheets, images, and any other files developed as part of their project with a top-level README.md file that briefly describes their project and includes a link to a presentation video.